When it comes to child custody matters, the state of Alaska possesses unique issues unlike many of the states in the lower 48.

 What Role Does Domestic Violence Play in Interstate Child Custody Cases in Alaska?

 Domestic violence allegations can affect jurisdiction and custody decisions, with the UCCJEA allowing emergency temporary jurisdiction in cases of abuse under AS 25.30.330.
 Courts prioritize child safety.
+The court plays a crucial role in protecting victims and family members affected by domestic violence, ensuring their safety and well-being during custody disputes.
 If you’re a father facing false claims or protecting your child from a violent co-parent in another state, our Anchorage interstate custody lawyers thoroughly investigate, present evidence, and advocate fiercely to ensure decisions reflect the true facts and your child’s best interests.

 Areas We Serve in Alaska